chethanm99/kubebuilder/README.md

 Before you file an issue, please search existing issues to see if your issue is already covered.

 - ### Slack
-  For realtime discussion,  you can join the [#kubebuilder](https://slack.k8s.io/#kubebuilder) slack channel.
-Slack requires registration, but the Kubernetes team is open invitation to anyone to register here.
+  For real-time discussion,  you can join the [#kubebuilder](https://slack.k8s.io/#kubebuilder) slack channel.
+Slack requires registration, but the Kubernetes team is an open invitation to anyone to register here.
 Feel free to come and ask any questions.

 ## Contributing

 Contributions are greatly appreciated.
-The maintainers actively manage the issues list, and try to highlight issues suitable for newcomers.
+The maintainers actively manage the issues list and try to highlight issues suitable for newcomers.
 The project follows the typical GitHub pull request model.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.
-Before starting any work, please either comment on an existing issue, or file a new one.
+Before starting any work, please either comment on an existing issue or file a new one.

 ## Operating Systems Supported